-Prerequisites: Placement determined by a college ready assessment score in reading and completion of MATH 0365 Algebra Concepts or equivalent assessment score Corequisite: none
+Prerequisite: Placement determined by a college ready assessment score in reading and completion of MATH 0365 Algebra Concepts or equivalent assessment score Corequisite: none

 This course is a broad introduction to chemistry.
 It is intended for the non-science major.
 No previous chemistry experience is required.
-The course emphasizes the scientific method and introduces basic concepts and principles of chemistry including general properties of matter, atomic structure and theory, chemical bonding and chemical reactions.
-This course includes lab experiences that emphasize observation, collection, organization, and analysis of data.
+The course emphasizes the scientific method and introduces basic concepts and principles of chemistry including measurement, general properties of matter, atomic structure and theory, periodic properties, chemical bonding and nomenclature, molecular structure, chemical reactions and equations, the use of the mole, molar calculations, stoichiometry, solutions, acids and bases, and the behavior of gases.
+This course includes lab experiences that emphasize observation, collection, organization, and analysis of data with appropriate significant figures and units.
 Transfer Curriculum Goal(s): 3